Towns in Japan Countryside: 7 Best Unique Villages to Visit

 What to do in the town of Tsurui?

 - Visit the Nature Center.
-It is where we can find the information desk, watch short presentations about the cranes, see an art exhibit, and drink hot coffees.
+It is where we can find the information desk, watch short presentations about the cranes, see an art exhibit, and drink hot coffee.
 The Nature Center is the first part of learning about the Tancho Cranes.

 - Come to the observation area, where we can borrow some binoculars to see the birds up close from afar.